About Us

 Our Team

-Our Voluntary Board of Directors
+Our Voluntary Board of Directors/Trustees

-Eamon McPartlin - Founder, Chair and Director
+Eamon McPartlin - Founder, Chair & Director/Trustee

 Eamon gained experience in patient advocacy and peer support through his roles as an advocate with Dystonia Ireland and as a peer support volunteer with a global FND charity.
 He gained valuable insight of the not for profit sector supporting those with neurological conditions when he was appointed to the board of the Neurology Support Centre in Sligo.